-County Emergency Managers can request a representative from Central Hudson be present in their command center, or 911 dispatch office.
+County Emergency Managers can request a representative from Central Hudson be present in their command center, or 911 Dispatch offices.
 The representatives will have been alerted by the Logistics Team prior to the event, and as such will be ready to respond as needed, and to provide 24 hour coverage if requested.

-While in the County EOC or 911 Dispatch office, Central Hudson representatives have VPN access to the corporate computer system, and can use these resources to create trouble reports, answer questions regarding ETRs and crewing, and other general communications needs.
-Reps have direct dial numbers to the Command Center and each of the district dispatchers, Wire Down Coordinators and Damage
+While in the County EOC or 911 Dispatch offices, Central Hudson representatives have VPN access to the corporate computer system, and can use these resources to create trouble reports, answer questions regarding ETRs and crewing, and other general communications needs.
+Reps have direct dial numbers to the Command Center and each of the district dispatchers, Wire Down Coordinators and Damage Assessment Coordinators.

-Assessment Coordinators.
 911 Representatives will endeavor to maintain proactive communications with County emergency officials whenever status information is known.

-County 911 Representatives will also assist the state, county and municipal highway crews in communicating to Central Hudson where downed wires need to made safe so that roads can be cleared.
+County 911 Representatives will also assist the state, county and municipal highway crews in communicating to Central Hudson where downed wires need to be made safe so that roads can be cleared.
 If any individual location to be cleared is a high priority, the County 911 Rep will coordinate with Central Hudson operations personnel to notify the 911 center when wires are secured and road clearing efforts can begin.
+District Directors will also assist with coordinating priority road clearing with local municipal officials.
+See "Municipal Officials" section below.

-If, during a particular event, Central Hudson needs to obtain resources from the county or state, these requests would be coordinated through our representative in the County EOC or 911 center.
-County EOC representatives will continue to staff the EOC or 911 center until such time as the county emergency manager determines there is no longer a need.
+If, during a particular event, Central Hudson needs to obtain resources from the county or state, these requests would be coordinated through our representative in the County EOC or 911 centers.
+County EOC representatives will continue to staff the EOC or 911 centers until such time as the county emergency manager determines there is no longer a need.